emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

       Server State: secret key k
 ~~~~~~~~~~

 Other mechanisms complying with the security and privacy considerations may be used.
-The use of encrypted timestamps in the Echo option typically requires an IV to be included in the Echo option value, which adds overhead and makes the specification of such a mechanims slightly more complicated than the two mechanisms specified here.
+The use of encrypted timestamps in the Echo option typically requires an IV to be included in the Echo option value, which adds overhead and makes the specification of such a mechanism slightly more complicated than the two mechanisms specified here.

 # Request-Tag Message Size Impact